 If my computer, devices or service accounts have been compromised, I will notify you as required by the GDPR.

+This website uses a secure, encrypted connection to communicate with your device (https).
 Where supported, I use two-factor authentication methods to access services and platforms, and strong, unique passwords.

 This site does not use analytics tools or display advertisements, two of the common tools that set tracking cookies.